shakes76/PatternAnalysis-2024/recognition/Siamese-48008361/README.md

 2. **Train-Test Split**:
    - Implements a 80-20 train-test split
-   - The split is performed to prevent data leakage, ensuring that all images from a single patient are either in the training or test set, but never both
+   - The split is performed to prevent data leakage, ensuring that all images are either in the training or testing set, but not both

 3. **Dataset Balancing**:
    - Addresses the inherent class imbalance in the ISIC dataset